 The Isle of Wight is an Island off the South Coast of England, approximately diamond shaped in form and can only be accessed by Ferry (mostly, and see below about that).
-Once its own Kingdom for short time, now a full part of the United Kingdom—and of England, of which it is a county (it was historically part of Hampshire
+Once its own Kingdom for short time, now a full part of the United Kingdom—and of England, of which it is a county (it was historically part of Hampshire).
+Its major industry is tourism and has been known as a holiday destination since the Victorian Era (Queen Victoria herself had a holiday home there called Osborne House which is now a tourist attraction).
+Also known for its fossils, many which have come up in the West Wight, on the Western side of the Island.
+The isle has a small population of around 140,000, roughly the same as a small city such as Oxford (more people live in the nearby city of Portsmouth than on the isle itself).

-- Cowes: A town in two parts, divided by the River Medina.
+- Cowes: A town in two parts, divided by the River Medina and connected by a chain ferry.

 - Cowes is known for Yachting, in particular Cowes Week in June every year.
-Location of a Momentof Awesome in 1942 by the Cowes-built ORP Blyskawica, which defended the town from bombing while under refit.
+Both towns were the location of a Moment of Awesome in 1942 by the Cowes-built ORP Blyskawica, which defended the town from bombing while under refit.

-- Newport: The ‘Capital’ of the Island, home to Isle of Wight Council and most of the major shopping chains.
+- Newport: The "Capital" of the Island, home to Isle of Wight Council and most of the major shopping chains.
 And traffic.
-Has an infamous roundabout called Coppins Bridge, known for traffic delays and being one end of The Dual Carriageway — all half-a-mile of it.
+Has an infamous roundabout called Coppins Bridgenote , known for traffic delays and being one end of The Dual Carriageway — all half-a-mile of it.

 - Ryde: The other major Island town.
-Home of Ryde Pier, one of the longest in the World and one of a few to have regular trains running down it.
+Home of Ryde Pier, one of the oldest and longest in the World and one of a few to have regular trains running down it.

 - Newtown: Once a rival to Newport, now non-existent.
 Became a Rotten Borough, and now owned by the National Trust.

 - Shanklin: A seaside resort on the East coast of the Island.
-Known for the Old Village the Chine and for being one end of a PLUTO pipeline used after D-Day.
+Known for the Old Village and Shalklin Chine, one end of a PLUTO pipeline used after D-Day.

 - Sandown: North of Shanklin and Lake.
 Another more developed resort, more tourist-y than Shanklin.
 Has a Dinosaur Museum and an open-top bus service.